Places to Eat Whangarei© Unsplash

 Whangarei Maori Food Tour

 Your full-day Maori experience with Tu Tika Tours includes morning tea with homemade Maori bread and locally-made condiments, but that’s just the beginning.
 After learning how to weave, experiencing a traditional welcoming ceremony and more, you’ll spend the rest of the morning preparing and indulging in your own hangi lunch cooked on hot rocks in an underground oven.
-Find out more about Tu Tika Tours on Viator and Tripadvisor.
+Pick-ups are included from the local area.

-For something free to do, head down to the Whangarei Growers Market on a Saturday morning to enjoy a true hearty community event.
+Enjoy a truly hearty community event at one of Whangarei’s markets.
 Chat with the friendly locals, pick up some fruit and vegetables, try preserves, honey and olive oil, and enjoy the music from the buskers.
-Find the market on Water Street.

 Honey Tasting

 Pop into the small family-owned honey packing house, Helmsdale Honey, to taste different varieties of Whangarei honey.
 From MG and UMF-certified manuka to raw bush honey, there’s plenty to taste and purchase.
 The Helmsdale Honey itself is 100% raw with no added sugars, chemicals, preservatives, pasteurization or processed blending.
-Find them at 223 Port Road, Port Whangarei.
+Find them at 37 South End Avenue, Raumanga.

-• See tropical fruit plants and indulge in a coffee and cafe treats at the Whangarei Quarry Gardens
+• See tropical fruit plants and indulge in cafe treats at the Whangarei Quarry Gardens

 • Fish for your dinner on a local fishing charter